-(likely via the Government Advisory Team for the SEPA EIS, as described above).
+(likely via the Government Advisory Team as described above).
 Input would likely be solicited on the topics of EIS purpose and need, scoping notice and process, proposal objectives, range of alternatives, and potential impacts and mitigation.

 The Chehalis Basin Board will be engaged in reviewing the draft scope and comments on scoping, and updated on progress during the development of the EISs.